-- "The Reason You Suck" Speech: The one time she snaps and lives up to her Red Baron title (see below), she's delivering a verbal beatdown to Rony for using the Twilight Age as an excuse to get ahead when humanity is stagnating, stating that despite the so-called 'stagnation', humans still makes effort to make an advancement and he was just making excuses to strike his own ego.
+- "The Reason You Suck" Speech: The one time she snaps and lives up to her Red Baron title (see below), she's delivering a verbal beatdown to Rony for using the Twilight Age as an excuse to get ahead when humanity is stagnating, stating that despite the so-called "stagnation," humans still put in the effort to make an advancement and he was just making excuses to strike his own ego.
 The protagonist eventually praised that one 'good' meltdown on her.

-- Red Baron: She was called "Meryl the Will-o-wisp" back in her old postion.
-In the localized version, it's "Meltdown Meryl".
-All of it because she hides a short temper behind her cool attitude.
+- Red Baron: Back in her old postion, she was called "Meltdown Meryl"note , due to how she hides a short temper behind her cool attitude.